bath-reinforcement-learning-lab/SVERL_icml_2023/README.md

 This github enables the replication of the experiments for every domain in our paper: Shapley values applied to value functions, Shapley values applied to policies and SVERL.
 The Shapley values for the specified states are saved in dictionaries as pickle files.

-The dictionaries for SVERL and Shapley values applied to value functions have the following structure, {state 1: \[Shapley value for feature 1, Shapley value for feature 2, ...\], state 2: ...}
+The dictionaries for SVERL and Shapley values applied to value functions have the following structure:

+{state 1: \[Shapley value for feature 1, Shapley value for feature 2, ...\], state 2: ...}

-The dictionaries for Shapley values applied to policies have the following structure, {state 1: \[\[Shapley value for feature 1 and action 1, Shapley value for feature 1 and action 2, ...\], \[Shapley value for feature 2 and action 1, ...\]\], state 2: ...}
+The dictionaries for Shapley values applied to policies have the following structure:

+{state 1: \[\[Shapley value for feature 1 and action 1, Shapley value for feature 1 and action 2, ...\], \[Shapley value for feature 2 and action 1, ...\]\], state 2: ...}

 ## Running experiment